Cytometry and Imaging

 • evaluation of therapeutic efficacy

-Closed to the preclinical experimentation platform, all in vivo procedures are conducted by a trained and authorized staff in compliance with european guidelines.
+Closed to the preclinical experimentation platform, all in vivo procedures are conducted by a trained and authorized staff in compliance with European directives.

 Catégorie de la page: